-A rule about how many IRA-to-IRA “rollovers” a taxpayer can make in a single years has changed and taxpayers shou...Read more
+A rule about how many IRA-to-IRA ?rollovers? a taxpayer can make in a single years has changed and taxpayers should be aware...Read more

 While the Bush administration's taxpayer-funded ad campaign to promote the new Medicare law is not technically illegal, it contains "omissions," overstatements, and has a "political tone," according to a legal opinion issued by the General Accounting Office's (GAO) general counsel.

 The Bush administration launched the $22 million advertising effort -- which includes fliers mailed to all 41 million Medicare beneficiaries and a $9.5 million television ad campaign -- to rebut criticism of the new Medicare law.
 The 30-second television ad, titled "Same Medicare.
 More Benefits," addresses some of the major criticism of the law, including charges that it will force seniors out of traditional Medicare and into managed care plans and that savings from the law's prescription drug coverage will be insignificant.

 The ad was denounced by Democratic lawmakers and a range of interest groups who say it is a thinly disguised commercial for President Bush's re-election campaign.
 (See "Groups Decry Taxpayer-Funded Bush Ad on Medicare Law," ElderLawAnswers, February 6, 2004.)
 Several Democratic legislators asked the GAO to rule on whether the ad campaign violates restrictions against using taxpayer money for political purposes.